As healthcare users, we want a lot from our care delivery. It's no wonder; medical…

 But, Does WhatsApp comply with the regulations set by the Australian government to protect sensitive medical data?
 To answer this question, we try to discuss the risk factors that are involved when transferring patient’s data when using WhatsApp.
 Unfortunately, Facebook doesn’t have a good record of keeping the consumer’s data safe and Facebook owns WhatsApp, so the security provided will be the same.

 2 years ago, Facebook’s founder defined that his company’s vision is to prioritize users’ privacy.
-Absurdly, one result of his vision is to provide Facebook superior access to consumer information across its secondary platform, WhatsApp.
+Absurdly, one result of his vision is to provide Facebook with superior access to consumer information across its secondary platform, WhatsApp.
 Instead of offering consumers better control over their private data.

-Is WhatsApp Secure to Share Medical Data?
+Is WhatsApp Secure for Sharing Medical Data?

 Most people think that WhatsApp is now completely secure with the end-to-end encryption update.
 It’s not true, the company still transfers the information over servers placed internationally, establishing data transmittance abroad.
 Cybercriminals decrypt information onto their respective mobile devices.
 On top of that, one doesn’t need login information to access a WhatsApp account.
 Consequently, a stolen phone may mean the exploitation of your data.